zdelv/iot-dash/README.md

         average, minimum, and maximum calculations every X seconds, while treating a door sensor by calculating the number of activations over the last X seconds.
+4. The ingest application submits calculations into the database API.
+    - The database API is a REST API that allows for GET and POST of sensors and readings.
-4. Results from the ingest application are subimtted to the database.
+5. Results from the ingest application are subimtted to the database.
-5. A front-end application allows for communication between the database and a user.
+6. A front-end application allows for communication between the database and a user.
-6. The UI allows users to define custom dashboards for their use-case, then share the embedded code to others and allow for them to see the same dashboard.
+7. The UI allows users to define custom dashboards for their use-case, then share the embedded code to others and allow for them to see the same dashboard.

+Both 6 and 7 are not implemented in this codebase as of right now (the front-end and UI).
+Maybe later, if time allows.

+## TODO

+- [ ] Cleanup fake passwords and correctly use secrets.
+(There aren't any actual secrets in the codebase, but there are placeholder "passwords".)
+- [ ] Modify the sensor payload to take in a raw f32 instead of a encoded Rust struct.
+- [ ] Potentially add metadata to the sensor payload.
+Not sure exactly what would be useful, but maybe.
+- [ ] Add alerting to ingest's features.
+Send an email or a payload to a specific URL.
+- [ ] Allow ingest to post readings without calculations (good for low frequency sensors).
+- [ ] Switch to using yaml configs everywhere and remove environmental variables unless needed.
+- [ ] Correctly handle errors around the codebase.